 - The national absence and attendance codes enable schools to record and monitor attendance and absence in a consistent way which complies with the regulations.
 They are also used for collecting statistics through the Census and DfE data returns.
 The data helps schools, local authorities, and the Government to gain a greater understanding of the level of, and the reasons for absence.
-See Appendix 4 for the DfE attendance codes. - There will be no pre-population of codes and individual school tracking systems which monitor the whereabouts of pupils and those educated off-site, are robust and quality assured regularly. - Where pupils are dual registered, or are taking part in other approved educational activities, the register will be updated following regular discussion and information sharing with the other establishment. - The Office Attendance Manager will check the missing register report throughout the day and report any registers that have not been completed.
+See Appendix 4 for the DfE attendance codes. - There will be no pre-population of codes and individual school tracking systems which monitor the whereabouts of pupils and those educated off-site, are robust and quality assured regularly. - Where pupils are dual registered, or are taking part in other approved educational activities, the register will be updated following regular discussion and information sharing with the other establishment. - Paris Lockwood and Isabel Critchlow will check the missing register report and lesson absence throughout the day and report any concerns to the SLT Senior Attendance Champion.